Leumi Capital Market Review

-- We recommend maintaining an average level of exposure to equities.
-While significant changes in US fiscal policy could boost corporate profits over the longer term, they could also be accompanied by economic risks worldwide, such as reduced global trade, a further rise in government debt levels, higher inflation, and currency risks, amongst others.
-Given the elevated valuations of all other asset classes, we continue advising that equities make up the main component of investor portfolios.
+- As to equities, we recommend maintaining an average level of exposure to this asset class.
+While significant changes in US fiscal policy could boost corporate profits over the longer term, they could also set off global economic risks, such as reduced international trade, a further increase in government debt levels, stepped-up inflation, and currency risks.
+Given the elevated valuations of all other asset classes, we recommend that equities continue to make up the main component of investor portfolios.

 The full article is presented in pdf format and can be viewed with Adobe Acrobat Reader software.
 Install the software